 How to Set up United Arab Emirates Payroll

 If you opt to set up your United Arab Emirates payroll alone, you will need to establish a subsidiary first.
 The process differs based on the type of entity you incorporate as, but you are legally required to complete your subsidiary’s setup before running payroll.
-You will also need an in-country bank account if you have employees registered under the Wage Protection System (WPS) to pay.
+You will also need an in-country bank account if you are required to pay employees registered under the Wage Protection System (WPS) .

 Entitlement and Termination Terms for Payroll

 When terminating an employee in the UAE, you will typically owe some type of severance.
 Employees who have worked for your company for a year or more should receive severance or a gratuity depending on the length of their service.
-For example, employment of more than one year but less than three earns an employee seven days of severance, while employees who have worked for more than five years must receive 30 days paid per year of service.
+For example, employment of more than one year but less than five years are entitled to 21 days of pay, while employees who have worked for more than five years must receive 30 days paid per year of service.

 United Arab Emirates Payroll Processing Company

-Globalization Partners is the United Arab Emirates payroll processing company you need to succeed in a foreign environment.
+Let Globalization Partners hire and process payroll in the United Arab Emirates so you can get access to the talent you need to succeed in a foreign environment.
 Contact us today to learn more.